twinfoundation/messaging/packages/messaging-connector-aws/docs/reference/classes/AwsMessagingPushNotificationConnector.md

 If the notification was sent successfully.

+#### Implementation of

+`IMessagingPushNotificationsConnector.sendSinglePushNotification`

 ***

 ### createTopic()

 > **createTopic**(`topicName`): `Promise`\<`string`\>

-Creates a topic to send notifications.
+Creates a topic if it does not exist.

 #### Parameters